PopeMattA/GA_Shell_Detection/README.md

-# GA_Shell_Detection
-# 🚀 Arduino Servo & DC Motor Control with Relay and Sensor Integration
+# 🚀 General Atomics Shell Detection

 ## 📌 Overview
 This Arduino project controls a **servo motor, a DC motor, a relay, and a sensor system**.
 It integrates a **PCA9685 servo driver**, **push buttons**, and a **sensor** for detection.
 The system: